liquidg3/Titan-Alfred/README.md

 A super simple, super thin module designed to provide a simple MVC architecture for web apps in Altair using express.

+As with the Altair team core values regarding Committing on a convention, Alfred uses Consolodate.js ( can be swapped out for a single view engine if desired ).
+Consolodate supports a vast number of template engines that all of the hipsters can fight over which one is better, while they do that we can continue to make tomorrow more productive than today.

 ## Configuring routes
 Create an /path/to/any/directory and drop this app.json into it.